jhnbyrn/951-KLR-PAGES/klr_cv_boost_control_code.md

 Even in this form it can be hard to follow what's going on!
 Remember that we need to know if we had an overflow when added all those terms together, but if we did, then we also need to know which direction the correction was supposed to have, in order to resolve the overflow correctly.

 If the correction was positive and we had an overfow, that's easy: clamp to the max value.
 If it was positive and we didn't have an overflow, then we might still need to clamp to the max - we need to check if we exceeded the max of 177.
-If so, clamp, if not, don't.
+If so, we clamp, if not, we don't.

 In the negative case, the overflow flag actually works *backwards*!
 That is, a failure to overflow means we tried to subtract a big number from a small number.
 The negative correction was bigger than the open loop value.
 So in that case we clamp to the min. value of 0.

-For negative cases where we did overflow, that's actually the simple, happy path: we subtracted a smaller number from a bigger one, and all is well.
+For negative cases where we *did* overflow, that's actually the simple, happy path: we subtracted a smaller number from a bigger one, and all is well.

 In all cases where we clamp to either the min. or max. value, we also move 67h back towards its neutral value of 128, at a double rate.
 Continuing to "wind up" this term when the output is saturated would cause problems if the direction of the correction was to suddenly flip due to changing driving conditions.